-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 If your website is difficult for users to navigate and search engines to crawl, your keyword rankings will likely be negatively impacted.

-And, vice versa – if you’re website is intuitive for both users and Google, your rankings are bound to see positive increases.
+And, vice versa – if your website is intuitive for both users and Google, your rankings are bound to see positive increases.

 Make sure that your site has a solid website structure, fix any broken links, and resolve any duplicate content issues.